 - You can make use of the tons of built-in features.

 Based on your Geolocation you can go with a local hosting provider or chose some of the big players.
-You want to start with the cheapest shared hosting plan which is between $3 and $5 /month in the vast majority of the companies out there.
+You want to start with the cheapest shared hosting plan which is between $2 and $5 /per month.

 Buying a Domain Separately

-When you have purchased your domain separately, you have to set it to point to your hosting Name servers (DNS).
+When you purchase your domain separately, you have to set it to point to your hosting servers (DNS).

-I personally suggest buying all your domain separately from NameSilo.com.
-The domain prices are constantly lower compared to other big companies (e.g. GoDaddy) which may give you a first-year discount only.
+The domain prices are constantly lower compared to other big companies (e.g. GoDaddy).

 Step 2: Install WordPress on your Website